How to Calculate Loan EMI

 Interest Rate

-Select the repayment period in Years or Months.
+Choose the repayment period in years or months (e.g., 20 years).

 What does this tool do?

-Planning a loan?
-Our India EMI Calculator helps you calculate the exact Equated Monthly Installment (EMI) for Home Loans, Car Loans, Personal Loans, and Education Loans.
-It uses the standard Reducing Balance Method used by all major Indian banks (SBI, HDFC, ICICI, Axis, Bajaj Finserv).
-Get a detailed year-wise and month-wise amortization schedule to understand your principal repayment vs. interest payment journey.
+This free EMI Calculator helps you calculate the Equated Monthly Installment (EMI) for any loan — home loan, car loan, personal loan, or education loan.
+Enter the loan amount, interest rate, and tenure to instantly see your monthly EMI, total interest payable, and total repayment amount.
+The calculator uses the standard Reducing Balance Method used by all major Indian banks (SBI, HDFC, ICICI, Axis, Bajaj Finserv).
+It also generates a year-wise amortization schedule showing how your principal and interest payments change over the loan tenure.

 The Formula